 Google Cloud has developed a range of migration tools to make the transition to Drive as simple and quick as possible, applying and optimising the rules and policies in place in your legacy system, and bringing across existing metadata.
 Google Partners like Ancoris can help you plan your move and execute it smoothly.

-- Add cost-effective cloud storage to your business without changing your productivity tools
+8. Add cost-effective cloud storage without changing your productivity tools

 Google Workspace Essentials gives you everything you need to take advantage of Google Drive without migrating your email system or moving away from existing tools like Microsoft Office.
 Plug-ins for Microsoft Office and Outlook make fitting Drive into your workflow as simple as possible, and it can be added to your business without the need for support from IT, while delivering monthly savings of more than 60% compared to using Zoom and Box.

 With all these benefits, it’s no wonder Drive was named a Leader for cloud solutions by Forester in its review of Enterprise File Sync and Share Platforms.
 Gartner also named it a Leader in its Magic Quadrant for Content Collaboration Platforms.

 Ancoris is only one of a handful of European Google Cloud partners with the Work Transformation Enterprise specialisation.
 Our deployment experts will help you make a smooth transition―for the technology and for the people using it.

 A business is only as good as its people – so why not make them extraordinary?
 Empowering them to work better together not only unleashes their talent and creativity but makes them your competitive advantage.
 The modern, easy to use applications in Google Workspace make real-time collaboration a breeze.
 Combine Google Workspace with Chrome Enterprise and you've got the most secure and mobile workplace.

 To complement our technical service delivery consultants, we have a dedicated in-house change management and user enablement team to guide you through the process.

 First published November 2015